hoanhle/hoanhle.github.io/_pages/about.md

 In my free time, I travel and play tennis.
 I hope to compete sometimes soon, maybe in 1-2 years.

-Thanks for visiting, please reach out with any question at contact@hoanh.ai.
+Thanks for visiting, feel free to reach out to me at hoanh.le@aalto.fi.
 I’m always open to interesting conversations and collaboration.